Home Report a Problem Pollution Journal Sewers & Drains Farmland

 Read the story

-You can help by not flushing those items that increase the risk of sewer blockages - the other cause of CSO discharges.
+You can help by not flushing those items that increase the risk of sewer blockages - the other main cause of CSO discharges.

 If you see a problem with a CSO, make a note of the precise location using the What 3 Words App, or note the Permit Number from the map below, and call The Environment Agency on 0800 80 70 60

-The 2022 data for our local CSO's is shown on the 'Top of the Poops' website supported by Surfers Against Sewage :-
+The 2023 data for our local CSO's is shown on the 'Top of the Poops' website supported by Surfers Against Sewage :-

 The Rivers Trust also provide a very detailed drill down into sewage outlets, and Macclesfield's worst performing CSO is at Westminster Road:-